fsprojects/FAKE/help/markdown/fake-gettingstarted.md

 ![alt text](pics/gettingstarted/alltestsgreen.png "All tests green")

+## Runtime Assemblies in FAKE Runner
+FAKE runner uses **.NETSTANDARD 2.0** runtime assemblies when compiling and running a script.
+To switch and use **.NET 6** runtime assemblies you need to define a `global.json` file and use .NET 6 as the SDK version.

 ## What's next?

 * Add more modules specific to your application and discover the Fake-APIs